 class String def index_all(sought) indexes = chars.each_cons(sought.length).with_index do |cons, i| cons_str = cons.join indexes << i if cons_str == sought end indexes end end > 'abababa'.index_all('aba') => [0, 2, 4]

-Updated by sawa (Tsuyoshi Sawada) 9 months ago
+Updated by sawa (Tsuyoshi Sawada) about 1 year ago

 Also, I am trying to learn from sawa on the issue tracker here, making useful suggestions. :)